dppdppd/BoardRAG/README.md

 pytest .
 ```

 In the `test` folder, there is a file for each ruleset in the data folder.
-Remember that, for the tests to run, the `GENERATOR_MODEL` must be downloaded in Ollama.
+Tests rely on the OpenAI evaluator model declared by the `EVALUATOR_MODEL` environment variable (defaults to `gpt-3.5-turbo`).

 ## Example of .env file